VSPs of cubic fourfolds and the Gorenstein locus of the Hilbert scheme of 14 points on A^6: Introduction

-It also follows from Theorem~\ref{ref:mainthm:thm} that both components of $\Hilbfourteen$ are rational.
-It is an open question, whether components of Hilbert schemes of points are all rational.
+It also follows from Theorem~\ref{ref:mainthm:thm} that both components of $\Hilbshort$ are rational.
+It is an open question whether all components of Hilbert schemes of points are rational.
 Roggero and Lella prove that components satisfying strong smoothness assumptions are rational, see~\cite{Roggero_Lella__rationality}.
+The component $\Hilbshortother$ is also the unique known Gorenstein component with dimensional smaller than $\Hilbshortzero$, see Remark~\ref{ref:uniquesmall:rmk}.

-The contents of the paper are as follows: the main part is the proof of Theorem~\ref{ref:mainthm:thm}, occupying Section~\ref{ssec:proof}.
-The proof is abstracted into three Claims.
-The main underlying tool is given by relative Macaulay's inverse systems, presented in Section~\ref{sec:prelims}.
+The major part of this paper is the proof of Theorem~\ref{ref:mainthm:thm}, which is abstracted into three Claims, see Section~\ref{ssec:proof}.
+The main underlying tool is given by relative Macaulay's inverse systems, presented in Section~\ref{sec:prelims}, which we now discuss.
+Recall the definition of the apolarity action from~\eqref{eq:apolaritydef}.
+It is classically known (see~\cite{emsalem, iarrobino_kanev_book_Gorenstein_algebras}) that this action parameterizes all finite Gorenstein subschemes as follows.